luvit/lit/README.md

 hashes is the value of `xxxxxx` + 1.

-For example sending the hash `9012ffdba8018cf1f7a9b77a3145a459d40fa125` would
+For example sending the hash `9012ffdba8018cf1f7a9b77a3145a459d40fa125` would be the following binary data (21 bytes long):
-be:

-    10000000 90 12 ff db a8 01 8c f1 f7 a9 b7 7a 31 45 a4 59 d4 0f a1 25
+    base2(10000000) base16(9012ffdba8018cf1f7a9b77a3145a459d40fa125)

 ### SEND - 11Mxxxxx [Mxxxxxxx] data

 (M) is more flag, x is variable length unsigned int.

-This command is for
-sending an object to the remote end of the pair.
-Clients send then publishing a new package and servers send then clients are downloading a package.
+This command is for sending an object to the remote end of the pair.
+Clients send when publishing a new package and servers send when clients are downloading a package.

 The hash isn't included, but it calculated by the receiving end.
 This way there can never be hash/value mismatches.
 If a value is modified in transit, the hash won't match and the receiver will reject it.
 You can only send a value the other side has asked for explicitly or you know they are expecting.

-For example the binary message `"Hello World\n"`, would be encoded as:
+For example the binary message `"Hello World\n"`, would be encoded as (13 bytes):

-    11001100 48 65 6c 6c 6f 20 57 6f 72 6c 64 0a
+    base2(11001100) base16(48656c6c6f20576f726c640a)

-### QUERY - COMMAND data '\n'
+### MESSAGE - COMMAND data '\n'

-A query is simply an UPPERCASE query string followed by query text (any number of space separated string arguments) ending with a newline.
-The string is assumed to be UTF-8 encoded. and has it's whitespace trimmed off both ends before processing.
-This is designed to be easily typed by a human in a netcat terminal for manual testing.

-Example:

-    MATCH creationix/git 1.2.3\n

-### REPLY - reply-json '\n'

-A reply is sent by servers.
-It's a newline terminated JSON value.

-Example:

-    [1,2]\n
-    true\n
-    false\n

-## Query System

-The low-level WANT/SEND commands are for syncing binary objects between two nodes, but the high-level QUERY/REPLY commands are for deciding what a client wants to download from a server.

-For example, if a client wants to get the release hash for `creationix/jack` at version matching semver 0.1.2 they will send the query `"match creationix/jack 0.1.2"` and the server will reply with `"0.1.2 59d6ef82e7bbb7b2d585c3680d3207c3a1a97be4"`.
-If the tag didn't exist or the range didn't match anything, the reply would be empty.
-If the version is omitted, the newest version will be returned.

-    > MATCH creationix/jack 0.1.2
-    >>
-    0.1.2 59d6ef82e7bbb7b2d585c3680d3207c3a1a97be4
-    > MATCH creationix/jack
-    >>
-    0.1.2 59d6ef82e7bbb7b2d585c3680d3207c3a1a97be4

-Other queries can be added later like package name searches or metadata searches.
+All other messages are send in plain ASCII with the first byte required to be under `0x80` (no high bit set).
+The message cannot contain newlines and is terminated by a newline.
+This is designed to allow manual queries using netcat in a terminal.

+The command is first in the message followed by a space and the actual data.

+For example, here is a client asking an upstream for the best match to `creationix/git@0.1.0`:

+    > match creationix/git 0.1.0
+    reply 0.1.0 1462ea9bac27022e71db39b538b35b388a4873

+When a client is uploading a package upstream, the entire conversation is binary WANTS and SENDS, except for the final `done` sent by the server to confirm it was all received and stored to persistant storage.

+    Client: SEND tag object

+    Server: WANTS hash to object in tag

+    Client: SEND object

+    Server: WANTS ... (blobs in tree not on server yet)

+    Client: SEND ... (client sends all wants at once)
+    Client: SEND ...
+    Client: SEND ...

+    (repeat till server has entire graph from tag)

+    Server: "done acb2e4b9bf8b7a99e63b830de5d610af2e8d49\n"

+Downloading from the server is similar, but in reverse and without the "done" message:

+    Client: "match creationix/sample-lib\n"

+    Server: "reply 0.1.1 acb2e4b9bf8b7a99e63b830de5d610af2e8d49\n"

+    Client: WANTS acb2e4b9bf8b7a99e63b830de5d610af2e8d49 (tag hash)

+    Server: SEND data for tag

+    Client: WANTS ...

+    Server: SEND ...
+    Server: SEND ...
+    Server: SEND ...

+    (repeat till client has all missing objects)

+The server will reject any "SEND" commands for objects it hasn't authorized.
+Sending a tag that's signed by it's owner is allowed.
+Then any dependent objects on that tag's graph as requested by the server are authorized.

+Clients likewise should reject objects from servers that they weren't expecting.
+Clients should also verify signatured in tag objects before asking for it's contents.

+Since the storage is content addressable, any files or folders already cached from a related package won't be transferred again.
+When uploading or downloading a new package, only the changed blobs/trees will be transfered in addition to the tag object.

 ## Storage